Marcus0104/JPM-Financial-Analysis/README.md

 export.to_csv(r'TAN_PriceXTime.csv', index=True, header=True)
 ```

-The ARIMA model can be better trained by using a proper train test split, allowing for better accuracy and prediction.
-The predicted model could mimic the general trend of price movement, however it was unable to determine the peak rise and fall in price movement.
-With time, the model accuracy can definitely be improved.
+Ontop of the parameter optimisation, the ARIMA model can be better trained by using a proper train test split. <br>
+With time, the model accuracy can definitely be improved, allowing for better model accuracy.

 ### Where do I start?
 For starters with or without financial/investing knowledge, I have divided the proposed portfolio into 3 distinct categories: BlueMarket (Blue Chip/Dividends Market), HighRisk, and ValueStocks.
 The notebooks can be found under the label [Stock]_PriceXTime.ipynb together with the respective datasets in CSV format.